The Morse Transform for Discrete Shape Analysis: Hyperparameter tuning

 \section{Hyperparameter tuning}

 We tune the hyperparameters of the LGBM classifier using a random search of $200$ samples of the hyperparameter search space given in Table~\ref{tab:tuning}.
-For each $5$-fold cross-validation split of the data, the best performing hyperparameters are selected by choosing the model with the lowest mean log loss across an \textit{inner} $5$-fold cross validation of the training subset of the data.
+For each $5$-fold cross-validation split of the data, the best performing hyperparameters are selected by choosing the model with the lowest mean log loss across an \textit{inner} $4$-fold cross-validation of the training subset of the data.
 Then the best hyperparameters are used to train the model using the whole training subset of the data, which is then assessed on the held-out test set.
-This whole process is repeated across each split of the $5$-fold cross validation.
+This whole process is repeated across each split of the $5$-fold cross-validation.
+A random seed of $2023$ is used for the $5$-fold cross-validation.